Presidential Emergency Operations Center: September 11 attacks

 During the September 11 attacks, a number of key personnel were evacuated from their offices in the White House to the PEOC.
-These included Vice President Dick Cheney, First Lady Laura Bush, Lynne Cheney, Condoleezza Rice, Mary Matalin, "Scooter" Libby, Joshua Bolten, Karen Hughes, Stephen Hadley, David Addington, Secret Service agents, U.S. Army major and White House Fellow Mike Fenzel, and other staff including Norman Mineta.
+These included Vice President Dick Cheney, First Lady Laura Bush, Second Lady Lynne Cheney, Condoleezza Rice, Mary Matalin, "Scooter" Libby, Joshua Bolten, Karen Hughes, Stephen Hadley, David Addington, Secret Service agents, U.S. Army major and White House Fellow Mike Fenzel, and other staff including Norman Mineta.
 President George W. Bush was visiting a school in Florida at the time of the attacks.

-May 29, 2020
+George Floyd protests

-President Donald Trump retreated to the PEOC during the night of May 29, 2020, at the beginning of the George Floyd protests.

-After his time in the bunker was reported in the news, Trump demanded that officials find and prosecute those responsible for the information getting to the press.
-Trump's secretary of defense, Mark Esper, described in his 2022 book that Trump stated the person who leaked his whereabouts "should be tried for treason and should be executed".
+Secret Service agents rushed President Donald Trump to the PEOC during the night of May 29, 2020, at the beginning of the George Floyd protests.
+According to author Michael Bender, after his time in the bunker was reported in the news, Trump demanded that officials find and prosecute those responsible for the information getting to the press.

+Demolition and rebuild

+In October 2025, two senior administration officials told CBS News that the East Wing would be demolished and the PEOC would be upgraded by the White House Military Office.
+In January 2026, White House director of management and administration Joshua Fisher stated at the National Capital Planning Commission that the project will deliver "resilient, adaptive infrastructure aligned with future mission needs".

+In January 2026, CNN reported that the PEOC had been demolished in October 2025, along with the rest of the East Wing, to make way for a new PEOC with more modern technology.
+While the technology inside the original PEOC had been upgraded throughout the decades, the infrastructure still dated to the 1940s.
+In May 2026, Trump revealed that the new bunker will contain six stories, a military hospital, research facilities, and meeting rooms.